Chapter 2. Top New Features

 A new Compute (nova) parameter is available,

-QemuMemoryBackingDir, which specifies the directory in which to store the memory backing file when a libvirt
+QemuMemoryBackingDir, which specifies the directory to store the memory backing file in when a libvirt

 memoryBackingelement is configured with